 All babies have a better chance of survival if the parents give the care.

-Is the bird fully feathered?
+First: Is the bird fully feathered?

-NOTE : Each animal’s nutritional, housing, and handling requirements are very specific and must be met if the animal has any chance of survival.
+IMPORTANT: Each animal’s nutritional, housing, and handling requirements are very specific and must be met if the animal has any chance of survival.
 Cow’s milk and human milk replacements can cause the death of baby wild animals.
 Canned cat and dog food are not appropriate and often do more harm than good.
 Please do not ever feed a baby bird anything without first consulting a licensed bird rehabilitator.